srobo/docs/robots_101/programme_structure.md

 ## Competition

 The Competition event is a two day event in spring.
-You'll put your robot to the test in a weekend of tinkering and matches.
+It's the ultimate test for your robot in a weekend of tinkering and matches.

 You'll have a team pit for you to work in, with power and internet access, and throughout the weekend there are volunteers around to help with the kits and